How to Create a Property Management Buyer Persona

 Real estate investors aren't the only people who own rental properties.
 Quite a few people unintentionally become landlords, like those who inherit properties from a loved one.
-Buyer personas are at the heart of an effective property management marketing plan.
-Without them, it becomes impossible to target content to the right audience at the right time.
+So, how do you connect your message to different types of property owners to target different audiences?

 What Is a Buyer Persona?

 It's a magical thing when a property management company secures a new customer.
 The client feels like the property management company was made just for them, and the property management company feels as if they have acquired the perfect client.
-There's a lot that goes into making this type of magic.
+However, there's a lot that goes into making this type of magic.

-A buyer persona is a fictional representation of your most ideal customer.
+What is a buyer persona?
+It's a fictional representation of your most ideal customer.
 It dives deep into the traits of the customer, including age, hobbies, likes, dislikes, income, marital status, and more.

-Then you have a persona named Frightful Fred, which represents a 55-year-old man who has inherited a rental property and is scared about all aspects of being a landlord.
+Then you have a persona named Frightful Fred.
+He represents a 55-year-old man who has inherited a rental property and is scared about being a landlord.
 The way you market to these two individuals will be very different regarding the strategies you use.

 Your buyer personas represent different groups of customers.
 Of course, no two customers are the same, but they should fall into one of your persona categories.
 Creating personas is essential to marketing because it gives you a clear picture of who you are marketing your services toward.